-In June 2012, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase up to \$1.5 billion of its Class A common stock (the "June 2012 Share Repurchase Program").
-This program became effective in June 2012 at the completion of the Company's previously announced \$2 billion Class A share repurchase program.
-(This \$2 billion repurchase program consisted of \$1 billion authorized in September 2010 and \$1 billion authorized in April 2011.)
+In June 2012, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase up to \$1.5 billion of its Class A common stock (the "June 2012 Share Repurchase Program"), which became effective in June 2012.

-On February 5, 2013, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase up to \$2 billion of its Class A common stock (the "February 2013 Share Repurchase Program").
-This program became effective at the completion of the Company's June 2012 Share Repurchase Program, which occurred in March 2013.
+On February 5, 2013, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase up to \$2 billion of its Class A common stock (the "February 2013 Share Repurchase Program"), which became effective in March 2013.

-On December 10, 2013, the Company's Board of Directors approved a new share repurchase program authorizing the Company to repurchase up to \$3.5 billion of its Class A common stock (the "December 2013 Share Repurchase Program").
-This program became effective at the completion of the Company's February 2013 Share Repurchase Program, which occurred in January 2014.
+On December 10, 2013, the Company's Board of Directors approved a new share repurchase program authorizing the Company to repurchase up to \$3.5 billion of its Class A common stock (the "December 2013 Share Repurchase Program"), which became effective in January 2014.

-On December 2, 2014, the Company's Board of Directors approved a new share repurchase program authorizing the Company to repurchase up to \$3.75 billion of its Class A common stock (the "December 2014 Share Repurchase Program").
+On December 2, 2014, the Company's Board of Directors approved a new share repurchase program authorizing the Company to repurchase up to \$3.75 billion of its Class A common stock (the "December 2014 Share Repurchase Program"), which became effective in January 2015.